dan-madsen/AzNetworkDiagram/README.md

 ```

 ## Runtime options
+### Primary (setting scope and output)
+- **-ManagementGroups "ManagementGroupID1","ManagementGroupID2","..."** - a list of management groups.
+Subscriptions under any of the listed management group IDs (ie. NOT name!) will be added to the list of subscriptions in scope for data collection.
+Can be used in conjunction with -Subscriptions.
+- **-OnlyMgmtGroups** - Creates a Management Group and Subscription overview diagram - everything else is skipped.
 - **-OutputPath <path>** - set output directory.
 Default: "."
+- **-Prefix "string"** - Adds a prefix to the output file name.
+For example is cases where you want to do multiple automated runs then the file names will have the prefix per run that you specify. **Default: No Prefix**
 - **-Subscriptions "subid1","subid2","subname","..."** - a list of subscriptions in scope for the diagram.
 They can be names or Id's
-- **-ManagementGroups "ManagementGroupID1","ManagementGroupID2","..."** - a list of management groups.
-Subscriptions under any of the listed management group IDs (ie. NOT name!) will be added to the list of subscriptions in scope for data collection.
-Can be used in conjunction with -Subscriptions.
+- **-Tenant "tenantId"** Specifies the tenant Id to be used in all subscription authentication.
+Handy when you have multiple tenants to work with. **Default: current tenant**

+### Others (change behavior and/or features)
 - **-DisableRanking** - Disables automatic ranking for resource types.
 For larger networks, this might be worth a shot.
-- **-Tenant "tenantId"** Specifies the tenant Id to be used in all subscription authentication.
-Handy when you have multiple tenants to work with. **Default: current tenant**
-- **-Sanitize** Sanitizes all names, locations, IP addresses and CIDR blocks.
-- **-Prefix "string"** - Adds a prefix to the output file name.
-For example is cases where you want to do multiple automated runs then the file names will have the prefix per run that you specify. **Default: No Prefix**
-- **-SkipNonCoreNetwork** - Only rocess cores network resources (unless resource types are explicitly enabled using -EnableXXXX options) - ie. non-network resources are skipped for a cleaner diagram - but you will also lack some references from shown resources.
-- **-SkipXXX** - Skips a chosen non-core network resource type - use tab completion to see current list.
+- **-EnableLinks** - Many resources become links to the Azure portal can be enabled using this flag.
 - **-EnableXXX** - Enable a chosen non-core network resource type regardless of it being skipped (-EnableXXXX will take precedence!) - use tab completion to see current list.
-- **-OnlyMgmtGroups** - Creates a Management Group and Subscription overview diagram - everything else is skipped.
 - **-KeepDotFile** - the DOT file is not deleted after the diagrams have been generated.
 Default is $false and DOT files are deleted.
 - **-OutputFormat** (pdf, svg, png) - One or more output files get generated with the specified formats.
 Default is PDF.
-- **-EnableLinks** - Many resources become links to the Azure portal can be enabled using this flag.
+- **-Sanitize** Sanitizes all names, locations, IP addresses and CIDR blocks.
+- **-SkipNonCoreNetwork** - Only rocess cores network resources (unless resource types are explicitly enabled using -EnableXXXX options) - ie. non-network resources are skipped for a cleaner diagram - but you will also lack some references from shown resources.
+- **-SkipXXX** - Skips a chosen non-core network resource type - use tab completion to see current list.

 ## Running the Powershell module
 **Examples:**